lily-pi/GeometryPhysics/README.md

----
-description: Introduction to the GD Physics documentation project, and how to use it.
----

 # Introduction

 The **Geometry Dash Physics Project** (GDPP) is an initiative to document the internals and functions of the Geometry Dash physics engine, including: